 Byron Bay’s “Splendour in the Grass” music festival featured a “science tent” for the first time this year, and I was fortunate enough to be invited to present in it!
 In exchange for doing two presentations in the science tent over the course of the three day festival, the lucky scientists who were invited to present received free VIP festival tickets, so we could mingle with our 30,000 new BFFs!
 Having never been to Splendour before, and loving a good shin dig, for me it was a no brainer to accept this offer.
 The generous folks at UNSW Science kicked in some extra cash to help cover my flights and accommodation when they found out that I was the only person from UNSW who was invited to present (thanks UNSW Science, you rule! side note: UNSW is a great university kids).

-The presentation I planned to do was about the work my PhD project has been based on, and I was going to have everyone in the audience play the primary school game ‘Chinese whispers’ (aka the telephone game) to explain the science behind my work (I’ll elaborate on this in another post coming soon!).
-I put together a slide show and collected hilarious tweets from all over the internet that I could use as the messages when we played the ‘telephone game’.
-I packed my gum boots, my party hat and my bubble gun, and jumped on a plane, ready to find out how well science and music festivals really go together.
+The presentation I planned to do was about the work my PhD project has been based on, and I was going to have everyone in the audience play 'the telephone game' to explain how viruses and bacteria can change and evolve as they are transmitted from one person to another.
+I put together a slide show and collected hilarious tweets from all over the internet that I could use as the messages when we played the game.
+I packed my gum boots (a festival staple, known to others as wellingtons or rain boots), my party hat, and my bubble gun, and jumped on a flight to Byron Bay, ready to find out how well science and music festivals really go together.

 There was chaos backstage as the organisers were scrambling to set up props, clear the stage between acts and just generally keep the show running.
 I quickly realised my earlier no show was probably a welcome break for them, and shamelessly decided I should just own being the ‘science diva’ from now own (this isn’t the first time I’ve not turned up somewhere important I was supposed to be, so I really deserve this name!).
 Luckily, the Future Crunch team behind the science tent had a way I could make it up to them, and I was mic’d up and sent roaming around the festival with a camera man to administer their “half glass” experiment survey.
 This consisted of six questions designed to gauge people’s optimism about the future of the world and correlate it with either faith or distrust in science.
 I had a lot of fun administering the survey and was really surprised by the results (coming soon!).
 In between science-ing I did some more karaoke and checked out some bands (The XX KILLED it!).

 All in all, I had a fantastic experience at Splendour and was genuinely inspired by people's enthusiasm for science and knowledge.
-This really drove it home for me that if we make science and knowledge accessible to people, they will consume it!
-The days of science and knowledge being hidden away in libraries and dark lecture theatres is over.
+I've always believed that if we make science and knowledge accessible to people, they will consume it!
+I'm now more confident than ever that this is true, and know that the days of science and knowledge being hidden away in libraries and dark lecture theatres is over.
 It's time for science for the masses!

 Beginning to teach at uni was pretty intimidating when I first started, even though it was only first year subjects and I clearly knew more about the subject than any of the students.
 But when I was an undergrad, I really looked up to the tutors, demonstrators and lecturers, and I thought "they really know stuff!"